|

 the oldest house in Glasgow was built over 500 years ago for

 the Lord of Provan, an official of the Cathedral.
 The house still welcomes visitors today to view its proud history.
+In 1451 Glasgow became a University City.
+Glasgow University was originally built in the High

 Street area of the city, but was moved to its present site in Glasgow's

+West end in 1870.
 Glasgow has also been the site of many battles.

 Bishop's Castle once stood on the site now occupied by Glasgow's